dereuromark/cakephp-translate/docs/README.md

 ## Translation Auto-Suggest

-By default it uses a simple Google API translation.
+By default, it uses a simple Google API translation.
 This has a few limitations, however.

 You can use any [other translation service](https://www.programmableweb.com/news/63-translation-apis-bing-google-translate-and-google-ajax-language/2013/01/15) by just switching out the `'engine'` config.